 Development finance rates

-Like traditional mortgages, development finance doesn’t have set rates.
+Like mortgages, development finance doesn’t have set rates.
 Approximate rates usually start from 5-6% a month.

-Development finance brokers are typically utilised to put your application forward to lenders to find the right match and negotiate the best deal.
-Although there are a number of lenders advertising approximate rates online via calculators and tables, they’re normally estimated rates.
+Although a number of lenders advertise approximate rates online, they’re generally estimates.
 Development finance is assessed on a case by case basis as there’s usually a lot of capital involved.
 Furthermore, each development is unique and needs to be assessed accordingly.
-Commercial lenders also base their loan rates on the proposition and the financial credibility of the borrower.
+Commercial lenders also base their loan rates on the proposition and the credibility of the borrower.